spellerberg/quire-rife/content/chapter2.md

 On June 12, 1848, General Wool announced to his troops that the war was over; the US Army began preparations to withdraw from northern Mexico.[^195] The soldiers stationed in Saltillo and points west returned to Monterrey, General Wool's headquarters.
 Lane’s battalion camped at Walnut Springs, two miles distant from town[^196] in the same place that they had camped prior to the Battle of Monterrey in 1846.
 Most of the soldiers were given leave to visit the city.
 When the US Army of Occupation left Monterrey for Camargo, Lane’s battalion formed the rearguard, considered as a position of honor.[^197]

-On June 30, 1848, the army was disbanded at Camargo City[^198] and the men mustered out of Federal service.[^199] Clay Davis, the owner of the growing town of Rio Grande City (across the river from Camargo city), invited Major Lane and his discharged rangers to attend a 4th of July public dinner at the Rio Grande Hotel.[^200] Most of the volunteer infantry then went to Matamoros where vessels waited to take them to New Orleans or Galveston while the Texas mounted troops returned to Texas on horseback.[^201]
+On June 30, 1848, the army was disbanded at Camargo City[^198] and the men mustered out of Federal service.[^199] Clay Davis, the owner of the growing town of Rio Grande City (across the river from Camargo city), invited Major Lane and his discharged rangers to attend a fourth of July public dinner at the Rio Grande Hotel.[^200] Most of the volunteer infantry then went to Matamoros where vessels waited to take them to New Orleans or Galveston while the Texas mounted troops returned to Texas on horseback.[^201]

 [^1]: Joseph William Schmitz, *Thus They Lived: Social Life in the Republic of Texas,* (San Antonio: The Naylor Company, 1936), 1
 [^2]: Jimmy L. Bryan, Jr., *More Zeal Than Discretion: The Westward Adventures of Walter P. Lane,* (College Station, TX: Texas A&M University Press, 2008), 15
-[^3]: Bryan, Jr.,* More Zeal Than Discretion,* 42-3; (636) David McDonald, *Jose Antonio Navarro, In search of the American Dream in Nineteenth-Century Texas,* (Denton, TX:  State Historical Association, 2010), 69
+[^3]: Bryan, Jr.,*More Zeal Than Discretion,* 42-3; (636) David McDonald, *Jose Antonio Navarro, In search of the American Dream in Nineteenth-Century Texas,* (Denton, TX:  State Historical Association, 2010), 69
 [^4]: Schmitz, *Thus They Lived,* 5; (475) Victor Bracht, *Texas in 1848,* (San Antonio: Naylor Printing Company, 1931), 68; (558) Noah Smithwick, *The Evolution of a State or Recollections of Old Texas Days,* 1900, reprint, Austin: University of Texas Press, 1983), 32; (563) J. Frank Dobie, *The Flavor of Texas,* (Dallas: Dealey and Lowe, 1936), 53
 [^5]: James Kimmins Greer, *Colonel Jack Hays: Texas Frontier Leader and California Builder,* (New York: E. P. Dutton & Company, 1952), 25
 [^6]: Prescott Webb, *The Texas Rangers,* (Austin: University of Texas Press, 1993), 23